NYC Christmas Visit: Must Sees & Free Adventures In The City

 The Museums:

 Remember on Day 1 I suggested beginning your day at a museum?
 Here is where we circle back.
-The MET cost’s: General admission is $25 for adults; $17 for seniors; $12 for students; and free for Members, Patrons, and children under 12.
+The MET cost’s: General admission is $30 for adults; $22 for seniors; $17 for students; and free for Members, Patrons, and children under 12.
 General admission tickets include exhibitions and are valid for three consecutive days at The MET Fifth Avenue, The MET Breuer, and The MET Cloisters.
-Meaning, if you went to the MET on Day 1, today you could go to the Cloisers, or the MET Breuer, FOR FREE or return for longer time to explore!
+Meaning, if you went to the MET on Day 1, today you could go to the Cloisters, or the MET Breuer, FOR FREE or return for longer time to explore!
 There are all great choices.
+IT' great to get the most for your ticket price, and I am a firm believer in maximizing your budget.
 Or take advantage of the Suggested Admission: For New York State residents and New York, New Jersey and Connecticut students, the amount you pay is up to you.
-These tickets may be purchased at a Museum admissions desk with a valid ID.
+These tickets may be purchased at Museum admissions desk with a valid ID.

 The Natural History Museum: